MARA Colts Tackle Football

 - What time do teams practice?

-- Are the coaches paid employees of Matthews Athletic and Recreation Association (MARA)?
+- Are the coaches paid employees of MARA?

 - Do we have to buy all the equipment?

-- What equipment do I need to buy?
+- What equipment do I need to purchase?

 - How much will my child play?

-- Can we vacation once practice starts in August?
+- Can we take a vacation once practice starts in August?

 - Middle School Football and MARA

-Where do I find help to complete the Pop Warner Registration Process?
+Where do I find help completing the Pop Warner registration process?

 -

-This link should provide you with the guidance needed to complete the process
+This link should provide the guidance you need to complete the process.

 How do I upload documentation?